 What Is IEC 62304?
 Compliance Tips For Medical Device Software Developers

 IEC 62304 is titled “medical device software — software lifecycle processes”.
-This is a functional safety standard derived from .
+This is a functional safety standard similar to .

 Here, we give an overview of what is IEC 62304, IEC 62304 software safety classification, how-to receive an IEC 62304 certification, and compliance tips for software development teams.